Implementation of full and simplified likelihoods in CheckMATE: Validation

 \subsection{\texttt{atlas\_2101\_01629} (SUSY-2018-10)}

-This is a search \cite{ATLAS:2021twp} for squarks and gluinos in final states with one isolated lepton, jets, and missing transverse momentum.
+This is a search \cite{ATLAS:2021twp} for squarks and gluinos in final states with an isolated lepton, jets, and missing transverse momentum.
 Benchmark models assume long decay chains for squarks and gluinos with charginos, neutralinos and gauge bosons in intermediate states that give rise to the final state lepton.
-There is one multibin signal region that combines 26 bins defined according to the number of jets, number of identified $b$-jets, and $m_\textrm{eff}$.
+There is a multibin signal region that combines 26 bins defined according to the number of jets, the number of identified $b$-jets, and $m_\textrm{eff}$.
 The full likelihood model is provided.

-The validation plots for gluino pair production, followed by the decay to intermediate mass chargino are shown in Fig.~\ref{fig:210101629}.
+The validation plots for gluino pair production, followed by the decay to intermediate mass chargino, are shown in Fig.~\ref{fig:210101629}.
 The shape of the ATLAS exclusion line is well reproduced for the likelihood models, whereas the BSR exclusion is significantly weaker.